forestryio/forestry.io/hugo/content/docs/settings/config-files/content-sections.md

 The `type` parameter is used by Forestry to determine how to handle the files defined in the content section.
 The default type is `directory`, which will search for content files according to the `path` and `match` configuration.
 The other two options are `jekyll-pages` and `jekyll-posts`, which will follow special rules for Jekyll's [page](https://jekyllrb.com/docs/pages/) and [post](https://jekyllrb.com/docs/posts/) content types.

+{{% warning %}}
+The `jekyll-pages` and `jekyll-posts` section types should only be used with Jekyll sites.
+Additionally, you can only have one `jekyll-pages` section and one `jekyll-posts` section per site.
+{{% warning %}}

 ### Path

 The `path` parameter should be a path to the directory that holds this section's content files, relative to the root of your repository.
+This setting only applies to sections of type `directory`.

 {{% tip %}}
 Because the path is relative to your project root, users configuring content sections for their Hugo site will want to prefix all of their paths with `content/`.